 - Move seats away from windows and children they want to talk to

 These strategies will help them focus at home and at school.
 They will help improve attention and concentration.
 We need to remember, the way we speak to our children has an impact, both good and bad.
 When we speak to our children we want them to truly hear what we are saying.
 They need to learn to focus on a task but also focus when someone is listening.

-When speaking to your children these tips will help them focus and listen to what you are saying.
+Activities to improve attention and concentration.
+These will help your child focus and listen to what you are saying.

 - Get down to their level- it’s easier for them to focus if they aren’t looking up at you

 - Have them repeat back to you what you said.
 Repeating things out loud helps to remember.

 - Give your child time to hear what you say and respond

 - Think about your language and own behavior.
 Stay calm and don’t yell.

 - Have them close their eyes and count to 10

 - This tip is for children who are having a hard time.
 Have them slow down, take deep breaths and count.